scikit-hep/awkward/docs/user-guide/how-to-math-statistics.md

 How to compute statistics on dimensions (mean/var/std)
 ======================================================

 Awkward Array provides several functions for statistical analysis that operate on ragged arrays.
-These are dimensional reducers, like {func}`ak.sum`, {func}`ak.min`, {func}`ak.any`, and {func}`ak.all` in the [previous section](https://awkward-array.org/doc/main/user-guide/how-to-math-reducing.html), but they compute quantities such as mean, variance, standard deviation, and higher moments, as well as functions for linear regression and correlation.
+These are dimensional reducers, like {func}`ak.sum`, {func}`ak.min`, {func}`ak.any`, and {func}`ak.all` in the {doc}`previous section <how-to-math-reducing>`, but they compute quantities such as mean, variance, standard deviation, and higher moments, as well as functions for linear regression and correlation.

 ```{code-cell}
 import awkward as ak